httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 3. If applicable, the signer sets the signature's expiration time property to the time at which the signature is to expire.

 4. The signer creates an ordered list of content identifiers representing the message content and signature metadata to be covered by the signature, and assigns this list as the signature's Covered Content.
+   * Once an order of covered content is chosen, the order MUST NOT change for the life of the signature.
-   * Each covered content identifier MUST reference either an HTTP header or a specialty content field listed in {{specialty-content}} or its associated registry.
+   * Each covered content identifier MUST either reference an HTTP header in the request message {{http-header}} or reference a specialty content field listed in {{specialty-content}} or its associated registry.
    * Signers SHOULD include `@request-target` in the covered content list list.
    * Signers SHOULD include a date stamp in some form, such as using the `date` header.
 Alternatively, the `created` signature metadata parameter can fulfil this role.
    * Further guidance on what to include in this list and in what order is out of scope for this document.
 However, note that the list order is significant and once established for a given signature it MUST be preserved for that signature.